Protecting Your Rights And Your Driving Privileges

 If you have been accused of driving under the influence (DUI), you know that you need to protect yourself not only from fines, but from loss of your driver’s license and damage to your career.
 You know that this is no small matter and that you cannot take it lightly.
 People who do not take their defense seriously may quickly find themselves in jail or without a job.

 At Beckdefense, we understand how prosecutors and judges view drunk driving cases, because our founding lawyer is a former criminal prosecutor.
-We can help you navigate the criminal justice system.
+We can help you navigate the criminal justice system because our lawyers are former criminal prosecutors.
 To schedule a free initial consultation, contact us online, or call 251-517-0964 or toll free at 866-935-0465.

 A DUI conviction can have lasting consequences.
 Even a first-offense DUI can result in thousands of dollars in fines, the loss of your license, enrollment in a mandatory treatment program and up to one year in jail.
 The penalties for subsequent DUI convictions can be even more severe, including up to 10 years in prison, the loss of your license for years to come and more than $10,000 in fines.